Physical consequences of P$\neq$NP and the DMRG-annealing conjecture

+The QWA algorithm might be improved by taking an {\em adaptive} value of $\delta\lambda$, estimated at each step from the fidelity, $|\left<\Psi(\lambda)|\Psi(\lambda+\delta\lambda)\right>|$ \cite{Cozzini_06}.
+Finding a relation between these two values ensuring a constant number of DMRG-sweeps would provide a valuable insight into the previous claim, and also the means to accelerate the procedure.

 Some recent works have been devoted to study the efficiency of the computation of MPS.
-Finding the ground state of a 1D quantum hamiltonian can be even {\bf NP}-complete \cite{Schuch_08}.
-If $m$ is kept fixed, MPS are always nicely approximable \cite{Schuch_10}.
-This means that it is always possible to obtain an {\em approximation}, within a factor $(1+\epsilon)$ of the ground state energy, polynomially both in time and in $\epsilon$.
-The complexity class which conveys fact this is called {\em fully polynomial-time approximation scheme} ({\bf FPTAS}) \cite{Ausiello_99}.
+Finding the ground state of a 1D quantum Hamiltonian can be even {\bf NP}-complete \cite{Eisert_06,Schuch_08}.
+If $m$ is fixed, instead of adaptable, MPS are always nicely approximable \cite{Schuch_10}.
+This means that it is always possible to obtain the best fixed-$m$ approximation to the GS of a given Hamiltonian, within a factor $(1+\epsilon)$ of the ground state energy, polynomially both in time and in $\epsilon^{-1}$.
+The complexity class which conveys this is called {\em fully polynomial-time approximation scheme} ({\bf FPTAS}) \cite{Ausiello_99}.

-There are other algorithms to simulate a quantum computation based on the MPS representation, e.g. \cite{Vidal_03} for standard quantum computation or \cite{Latorre_05} for AQC.
-The latter case uses real time simulation, which may lead to a new source of loss of adiabaticity.
-Nonetheless, they both point to similar relations between entanglement and the efficiency of the calculation.